-The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
 This should be explicit in the role holder's job description.

 The DSL should have the appropriate status and authority within the school to carry out the duties of the post.
 The role of the designated safeguarding lead carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
 Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.